SaiVyshnavi1522/dataplane-control-plane/docs/design-decisions.md

 ## ADR-008: At-least-once work with cancellation release

 Lifecycle work is at-least-once.
 Claims have a stale-worker lease, provisioner operations are reconciling/idempotent, and retry updates require the job to still be `RUNNING`.
 A graceful shutdown immediately returns canceled work to `PENDING`, clears its lock, and does not consume an attempt.
 This avoids both ten-minute restart delays and false terminal failures caused by routine deployments.

+## ADR-009: PVC-backed, ownership-safe Kubernetes reconciliation

+Every OpenSearch replica receives a `ReadWriteOnce` claim from the StatefulSet template.
+Storage size and class are configurable, scaled-down claims are retained, and cluster deletion removes managed claims after the StatefulSet terminates.
+Reconciliation repairs mutable Service and pod-template drift but refuses to adopt resources without matching controller and cluster ownership labels.
+Immutable storage-template drift is surfaced for a controlled migration instead of being silently ignored.

+## ADR-010: Protobuf-first gRPC transport

+The versioned `dataplane.v1.ClusterService` contract generates both client and server bindings. gRPC handlers call the same application service as REST and translate domain errors to canonical status codes.
+Reflection supports local discovery, the standard health protocol supports orchestration, and shutdown drains in-flight RPCs within the process shutdown deadline.
+CI regenerates bindings and rejects drift.

+## ADR-011: Native OpenSearch snapshots over S3-compatible storage

+Backup and restore remain durable lifecycle jobs and use OpenSearch's repository-s3 plugin instead of copying data through the control plane.
+Repository base paths are isolated by cluster ID, backup transitions are compare-and-set updates, and restore renames indices to prevent accidental overwrite.
+MinIO makes the full flow locally reproducible while the adapter remains compatible with S3 endpoints.

+## ADR-012: Transport-level RBAC with durable audits

+REST middleware and a gRPC interceptor share bearer authentication, `admin`/`viewer` authorization, request-ID propagation, and audit recording.
+Credentials are validated at startup, retained only as SHA-256 hashes, and compared in constant time.
+This demonstrates the security boundary without coupling the application service to one identity provider; a deployed service would replace static keys with workload identity or OIDC.

+## ADR-013: Vendor-neutral tracing and metrics-first alerting

+OpenTelemetry provides W3C propagation and OTLP export so trace storage can change without rewriting business code.
+Prometheus remains the alerting source because counters, gauges, and histograms support stable SLO queries.
+The local stack provisions Jaeger, Prometheus rules, and Grafana dashboards as code.